aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.mathtext/mathborderbox/join/_index.md

 ## join {#string}
-Joins a mathematical element and forms a mathematical block
+Joins a mathematical text and forms a mathematical block

 ### Returns